andrefelipe/vite-php-setup/README.md

 ### Goal

-- Handle the cleanest way possible (almost);
+- Handle the cleanest way possible;
-- Handle multiple entries, for example, one js/css for the backend and another js/css for frontend (not tackled yet);
+- Handle multiple entries, for example, one js/css for the backend and another js/css for frontend;

 In the moment we look forward for Vite to offer these: